nejyeah/DeepPicker-python/README.md

 After finished, the trained model will be saved in file **'../trained_model/model_demo_type3_trpv1_iter1_by_molecule_A_B'**

 ### 3.4 Train Type 4
-Options for training model based on Relion 2D classification results:
+Options for training model based on Relion 2D classification results are:

     --train_type, 4, specify the training type
     --train_inputFile, string, specify the input `.star` file, like '/${YOUR_PATH}/classification2D.star'